studio1902/statamic-peak/README.md

 <span id="assets"></span>

 ### Images
-Peak comes a picture partial that will add responsive sourcesets to your images.
+Peak comes with a picture partial that will add responsive sourcesets to your images.
 The variants generated are defined in `config/statamic/assets.php` and cover most use cases.
 In `resources/views/components/_figure.antlers.html` you can see an example of how to include the picture partial.
 It accepts the following arguments:

 * `image`: *asset*, the actual image variable.
 * `class`: *string*, optional css classes that should be applied to the image.